dreamcat4/docker-images/irc/README.md

 ***Top tip:***

 Bitlbee and limnoria were by far the biggest culprits to image bloat here.
 The large image size is mostly due to their dependancies.
 Before adding them the image was 'only a mere ~700mb'.
 By adding them it fully doubled the image size from previous all estimates.
 That smarted much.
 But ah well!
 What can you do eh?
-Life fife without your own personal IRC bot and access to all of the most popular IM chat servers in the entire world?
-I think not! :)))
+Be left without access to all the most popular IM chat servers in the entire world?
+Live life without your very own personal IRC bot?
+Noooooo! :)))

 ### Connection diagram